 Many environmental causes of cerebral palsy are unfortunately linked to medical malpractice.
 For example, health care professionals may fail to monitor for and/or appropriately respond to signs of fetal distress.
 These are signs that a baby is being deprived of oxygen and is likely in need of an emergency C-section.
 Other problematic behaviors include deviating from the standard of care for a high-risk pregnancy, inducing labor when it is not safe to do so (drugs like Pitocin can be very risky), or using birth-assisting tools such as forceps and vacuum extractors when they are not indicated.

-Researchers have recently linked several genes to cerebral palsy, and note that genetics may also predispose babies to known risk factors such as premature birth (Moreno-De-Luca et al. 2012).
+Moreno-De-Luca et al. (2012) recently linked several genes to cerebral palsy, and noted that genetics may also predispose babies to known risk factors such as premature birth (1).
 Infants born prematurely are more strongly affected by environmental issues such as oxygen deprivation, trauma, and infection.

 “Although the article published in Lancet Neurology by Moreno-De-Luca et al. is important and extensive, to date one cannot yet say that large numbers of CP have a genetic origin.
 It would be inappropriate to suggest to families with a CP child that there are commercially available genetic tests to ascertain all the possible genetic variations that may or may not be associated with CP.
 It will take much more and expensive research to ascertain the percent of CP that has genetic origins and for us to be sure which genetic variations are truly pathogenic and responsible for the CP outcome.
 So although there are exciting horizons for genetic research in CP we cannot yet offer clinical tests or intervention and must advocate a conservative approach.”

 Cerebral palsy is a complex disorder with a multitude of different causes.
 In some individuals, there may be both genetic and environmental factors at play.
-For example, genetic issues may predispose infants to a difficult birth (“Genetics”), which could, in turn, lead to oxygen deprivation or head trauma.
-Moreover, certain mutations may make infants much more susceptible to infection, which can also cause cerebral palsy (Kent 2008).
+For example, genetic issues may predispose infants to a difficult birth (2), which could, in turn, lead to oxygen deprivation or head trauma.
+Moreover, certain mutations may make infants much more susceptible to infection, which can also cause cerebral palsy (3).

 Although some rare genetic anomalies may make the development of cerebral palsy inevitable, a genetic predisposition to cerebral palsy does not necessarily mean that a child will develop it.
 As we gain new knowledge of how different genes can contribute to issues like prematurity and infection susceptibility, medical research will likely indicate preventative treatments for infants whose genes put them at high risk for developing cerebral palsy.